Top U.S. companies urge new Internet trade rules

 MasterCard, Visa, Oracle, and GoDaddy.com also attached their name to the paper, along with the U.S. Chamber of Commerce, the Business Software Alliance, the Coalition of Services Industries and other groups.

-USTR said it was already pushing many of the group's concerns in the TPP talks and in the broader Asia-Pacific Economic Cooperation (APEC) group, which is holding its annual summit meeting this month in Hawaii.
+They said the United States should push for a new international consensus on ensuring cross-border data flows in forums such as the World Trade Organisation, the Organisation for Economic Cooperation and Development and the Asia-Pacific Economic Cooperation group, which is holding its annual summit this month in Hawaii.

-The United States is strongly urging APEC members to minimize the trade-distorting impact of information and communication technology policies, including those related to data privacy and security, USTR said.

 When appropriate, the United States should also bring cases at the WTO to enforce existing trade rules that cover cross-border data flows, the business coalition said.